 Gokyo Chola Pass Trekking Via EBC is most famous trek to Everest region.
-This trail combines the awe inspiring mountain scenery, Buddhist monasteries athigh elevation and Sherpa habitation.
+This trail combines the awe-inspiring mountain scenery, Buddhist monasteries athigh elevation and Sherpa habitation.
 Sweeping through the home of Sherpa people, round the foothills of the highest peaks, and following the source of DudhKoshi River to the mystical blue Gokyo Lake in the lap of the Himalayas.
-Viewpoints at Kala Patthar, Everest Base Camp and GokyoRi all offer awesome views of the majestic white giants.
+Viewpoints at Kala Patthar, Everest Base Camp and GokyoRi all offer awesome views of the majestic white giant's Mountains.
 The route is graded as difficult and is meant for experienced trekkers.

 After a 40 minutes early morning flight to Lukla with breathtaking views of the snow peaks, our trek begins.
 For acclimatization and other reasons, the short hike stops at Phakding.
 The next day, we head to Namche Bazaar, the gate way to Mount Everest.
 We spend another day here for acclimatization, and meanwhile, also get an insight into Sherpa culture and lifestyle.
 Beautiful morning views of Mount Everest, AmaDablam, Lhotse, Khantenga, Thamserku et cetera await us here to inspire us in our journey ahead.
 At Tengboche the next day, we get we get even better views.
 As we climb higher to Dingboche, Lobuche, GorakShep and Everest Base Camp, we pass deep hidden valleys, monasteries and viewpoints offering breathtaking views, the best being at Kalapathar.
 Passing Zongla and Chola Pass in two subsequent days, we reach Gokyo, where the mesmeric Gokyo Lake, a pilgrimage site for both Hindus and Buddhists awaits us.
 GokyoRi the next day offers views of the whole of Everest region.
 Khumjung, the largest settlement village passes as we make our way to Namche Bazaar, the commercial heart of Khumbu region.
 Dropping from Namche to Pakding and back to the starting point Lukla, we take a flight back to Kathmandu.